reva1725/CodeAlpha_Task1/README.md

 ## 📌 Project Overview

-This project is a **Responsive Image Gallery Website** developed using **HTML, CSS, and JavaScript**.
+This project is a **Responsive Image Gallery** developed using **HTML, CSS, and JavaScript**.
 It allows users to browse images organized into different categories, filter images by category, and view them in a full-screen lightbox with previous and next navigation.

 The gallery is designed with a modern user interface and is fully responsive, making it suitable for desktop, tablet, and mobile devices.